HomeBlogJobsGP Salaries in Ireland | Detailed Guide and Calculator 2025

 While all the above factors can have a major impact on your salary, we also have some good news for you!

 • Specialize in a Niche: Developing a specialization in areas such as women’s health, pediatrics, or geriatrics can set you apart from your peers.
-This specialization often allows you to charge a higher GP salary Ireland based on specialized consultations and treatments.
+This specialization often allows you to charge a higher GP salary in Ireland based on specialized consultations and treatments.

 • Work in a Group Practice: Joining a group practice can lead to more stable and potentially higher earnings.
 These settings often provide shared resources, which can reduce overhead costs and increase your take-home pay.